Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Machine-learning reconstructed LOS velocities

 \subsection{Neural network architecture}

 We adopt a convolutional neural network (CNN) architecture \citep{cnn}.
 The overall structure of our network is designed as follows.

-A series of 25$^3$ voxels, corresponding to galaxy overdensity fields with a size of 250$^3$ \mpc, are fed into a CNN with three convolutional layers to capture the abundant features in the 3-dimensional fields.
+A series of 25$^3$ voxels with a volume of 10$^3$ \mpc\ per voxel, corresponding to galaxy overdensity fields with a size of 250$^3$ \mpc, are fed into a CNN with three convolutional layers to capture the abundant features in the 3D fields.
 Each convolutional layer is designed to have a ``relu'' activation function and ``same'' padding so that the outputs have the same dimension as the inputs.
-Then, each layer is passed to the Maxpooling layer to decrease the dimension by half.
-This step helps reduce the number of parameters to learn and the amount of computations performed in the network.
-The first, second, and third layer consists of 16, 32, and 64 filters, respectively, each of which has a shape of 3$^3$.
-We changed the number of filters from {16, 32, 64} to {32, 64, 128}, but our kSZ measurements were consistent within the 1$\sigma$ uncertainty.
+Each layer is then passed to the Maxpooling layer to decrease the dimension by half.
+This step helps reduce the number of parameters to learn and the number of computations performed in the network.
+The first, second, and third layers consist of 16, 32, and 64 filters, respectively, each of which has a shape of 3$^3$.
+We changed the number of filters from {16, 32, and 64} to {32, 64, and 128}, but our kSZ measurements were consistent within the 1$\sigma$ uncertainty.
 Thus, we used the lower number of filters to reduce the number of parameters to learn and the amount of computations in the network.
-Finally, the output of the three convolutional layers is fed into two fully-connected dense neural layers: the first layer with 64 output units and the second with one output unit, which corresponds to the LOS velocity of a galaxy cluster.
+Finally, the output of the three convolutional layers is fed into two fully connected dense neural layers: the first layer with 64 output units and the second with one output unit, which corresponds to the LOS velocity of a galaxy cluster.
 The learning process is configured with the optimizer and loss function that our model uses.
 We use ``rmsprop'' for optimizer and ``mse'' for loss function.